Shop Kate Middleton's affordable royal Christmas card look

 The world just got a peek at the Duke and Duchess of Cambridge's Christmas card.
-In it, the royal couple are sitting on a vintage motorcycle (as one does) with their three kids, Prince George, 6; Princess Charlotte, 4; and 1-year-old Prince Louis.
+In it, Prince William is sitting on a vintage motorcycle (as one does) with their youngest child, 1-year-old Prince Louis.
+Kate is by his side and their older kids, Prince George, 6, and Princess Charlotte, 4, are in the sidecar.

 While the card hasn't been officially released by the royal house of Cambridge yet, a person who made the cut for the mailing list shared it, and a sneak peek is now available on Twitter.

-As in years past, the family is dressed in coordinating shades of blue (last year the duke and duchess even wore jeans) and, almost upstaging the royally well-behaved kids (though as anyone who's ever tried to take a family photo knows, you never know how many tries it took to get there), is Kate's outfit choice: that go-to wardrobe staple, the wrap dress.
+As in years past, the family is dressed in coordinating shades of blue (last year the duke and duchess even wore jeans) and, almost upstaging the royally well-behaved kids (though as anyone who's ever taken a family photo knows, you never know how many tries it took to get there), is Kate's outfit: that go-to wardrobe staple, the wrap dress.

 On the Christmas card, the Duchess of Cambridge is wearing a casual Boden Aurora Midi Wrap Dress in a soft blue daisy print with a tiered skirt and three-quarter-length sleeves.
 It's a "boho luxe" look, according to Boden.

-While the dress is already sold out (to be fair, the photo was clearly taken in warmer weather with the kids all dressed in short sleeves), it was most recently on sale for $90.
+While the dress is already sold out (to be fair, the photo was clearly taken in warmer weather), it was most recently on sale for $90.
 You can still find the delicate Heron Blue, Daisy Field print in this layered skirt.

 Coraline Midi Skirt ($65, originally $130; bodenusa.com)

-And Boden has still has over 20 other wrap dresses, all suitable for holiday card snaps.
-You can shop Kate's holiday card look here; vintage motorcycle sold separately.
+And Boden has over 20 other wrap dresses, all suitable for holiday card snaps.
+You can shop Kate's Christmas card look here; vintage motorcycle sold separately.

 Cassia Jersey Midi Dress ($105, originally $150; bodenusa.com)